 One of the more underrated big men in the game, Leonard is like a Swiss Army knife.
 He can set solid screens, slip inside for a rolling bucket or pop back and fire up a triple.
 He makes opposing centers stay attached to him on the outside, which opens up the lane for his teammates.
 And if they choose to ignore him, Leonard will make them pay from three at a very high clip as a spot-up shooter.
 This year, he shot 41.4 percent from three-point range on 2.5 attempts per game.
 Also, he has a knack for hand-off situations and his vision is quite impressive too.

-10. Enes Kanter, Boston Celtics -- Player Option
+10. Enes Kanter, Boston Celtics -- Back with Celtics

 STATS: 8.1 PPG, 7.4 RPG, 2.8 OREB, 1 APG, 0.7 BPG

 If you need an instant boost off the bench, Kanter is your guy.
 Still in the prime of his career, the 6-foot-10 big man makes a living off of grabbing rebounds and finishing with a soft touch at the rim.
 He’s elite on the offensive glass and constantly provides extra possessions for his team.
 If the Celtics continue to leave him out of the rotation, the team will almost assuredly pursue a center this offseason.
-That means he could lean toward declining his $5 million player option to look for a bigger role elsewhere.
-He must decide whether to opt out by Oct.
-17 (date subject to change).
+Despite that, Kanter exercised his $5 million player option to remain with the Celtics.

 9. Dwight Howard, Los Angeles Lakers -- Unrestricted